 LED (light emitting diode) technology is highly energy efficient and can trim energy use by an average of 80 percent.
 LED light bulbs and lamps last up to 10 times as long as compact fluorescents and 25 times longer than traditional incandescent lighting.
 Replacing a 60 Watt incandescent bulb with an LED equivalent will save on average $130.00 in energy cost over the new bulb’s lifetime.
+Today's LED bulbs come in a variety of color temperatures, from cool blue tones to daylight and whiter tones, allowing you to easily replace existing bulbs.

 Replacement A15, A19 and A21 LED lamps replicate the form, fit and function of traditional E26 base incandescent A lamps while lasting up to 25 times longer and consume 80% less energy than a standard 60 Watt incandescent bulb.